mdn/content/files/en-us/webassembly/javascript_interface/table/set/index.md

 - `index`
   - : The index of the function reference you want to mutate.
 - `value`
   - : The value you want to mutate the reference to.
 This must be a value of the table's element type.
-Depending on the type, it may be an [exported WebAssembly function](/en-US/docs/WebAssembly/Exported_functions), a JavaScript wrapper for an underlying wasm function, or a host reference.
+Depending on the type, it may be an [exported WebAssembly function](/en-US/docs/WebAssembly/Exported_functions), a JavaScript wrapper for an underlying Wasm function, or a host reference.

 ### Return value